Can you be lesbian, gay, bisexual,

 Yes!
 Many of us grew up Catholic or otherwise found ourselves in the Catholic tradition.
-And we also found ourselves GLBT.
-So over 35 years ago, we founded a community here in Denver for people like us.
+And we also found ourselves GLBTQI.
+So over 40 years ago, we founded a community here in Denver for people like us.
 And we've been an advocate for integrating our spirituality and justice ever since.

 We celebrate the authentic Catholic Mass with an ordained priest every Sunday.
 We welcome people of every sexual orientation and gender identity, those who have divorced & remarried, and anyone who has felt excluded from other faith communities.
 We accept seekers from every faith background.

 We welcome the gifts of each person at our door.
 And we welcome you.

 - For the time being, we will no longer gather around the altar during Communion.
 And, everyone will be asked to practice 6 foot social distancing when coming and going, and seating themselves in the sanctuary.

 - We will eliminate reception from the Communion cup.
 The host will continue to be provided, however.

 - Our usual practice of holding hands during the singing of the Lord's Prayer will be discontinued.

 - There will be no handshake of peace, to be replaced by a reverential bow from a distance.

 - Our Priest and Liturgical Assistant will use hand sanitizer prior to and during the preparation and distribution of the Eucharist.

 - A collection basket will not be passed around, but instead will be placed on the table in the narthex.
 And, those attending via Zoom are encouraged to mail Dignity Denver a donation!